Messiah-Deshay/Messiah-Deshay.github.io/README.md

 ---

 ## 🔐 Substitution Cipher
-A program that encrypts and decrypts messages using a custom alphanumeric substitution system!
+So this Encrypts and decrypts messages using a custom alphanumeric substitution system!
 ![Substitution Cipher](images/cipher.png)

 **Skills Used:** String, Substitution Cipher Logic, Methods